 Grooming is an important part of pet care, helping your pet feel and look its best.
-If you're short on time (and the skill level needed for clipping the nails of a wriggling pet!) our groomers can help.
+If you're short on time (and the skills needed for clipping the nails of a wriggling pet!) our groomers can help.
 Our range of grooming services include ear cleaning, nail clipping, clipping, brushing and baths.
 Our head groomer, Margaret has had more than 20 years of experience grooming dogs for the show ring, and she is an expert in grooming dogs and cats.

 If you are planning to take your pet interstate or overseas, all the different entry requirements can be very confusing.
-Give us a call to book an appointment with our Vets to complete the necessary documentation and pre-export health checks, including rabies vaccinations, and blood tests.
+Give us a call to book an appointment to complete the necessary documentation and pre-export health checks, including rabies vaccinations, and blood tests.
 For more information on travelling overseas with your pet, you can also visit the AQIS website.

 If your dog or cat is underweight or overweight (by far the most common!) we can advise on weight control, including diet and exercise.
 We carry a range of prescription diets, such as Hill's Science Diet and Royal Canin, plus a range of healthy treats.
 If you require a food that we don't stock, we can order it in for you, and delivery is generally within 1-2 business days.

 We have a digital x-ray machine and processor, which gives clearer images, and the results are available instantly, allowing quicker diagnosis.
 And if needed, we can send the images to Radiology Specialists for more complex cases.